Color Wheel

 If two colors look good together they may be complementary colors.
 Ever see a logo or design that just pops?
 Probably complementary colors.
 Opposites attract.

 The best way to remember complementary colors is to remember the design, sports uniform, or season.
-For example, sports fans take a look at the uniforms of such teams as the New York Mets, Los Angeles Lakers, Minnesota Vikings, Chicago Bears, New York Knicks, Miami Dolphins, and more.
+For example, sports fans take a look at the uniforms of such teams as the New York Islanders, New York Mets, Los Angeles Lakers, Minnesota Vikings, Chicago Bears, and more.
 These teams wear opposite colors.

 If you celebrate Christmas, red and green hello!
 Complementary colors.
 Easter tends to lean heavy with the yellow and purple colors, just saying.